Dome Zero: Road car prototypes

 Design work on the Dome Zero began in 1976 and the prototype was completed in 1978.
 The creation of the car was motivated by Hayashi's desire to compete in the 24 Hours of Le Mans, a prospect that had full support from his employees, most of whom had professional backgrounds in auto racing.
 In addition to developing the Zero into a race car, Hayashi intended to fund entry into Le Mans competition by selling cars to the public.

 The Dome Zero represented a technological leap forward for small-scale Japanese automakers.
 The unusual design of the Zero required an extensive engineering process, incorporating newly designed components and off-the-shelf items from other Japanese auto manufacturers.
 It had a wedge-shaped exterior reminiscent of the Lancia Stratos Zero, Lamborghini Countach and Ferrari Berlinetta Boxer.
 It was rear mid-engine, rear-wheel-drive layout with a chassis of square-section steel tube.
 The 2.8L Nissan L28E SOHC straight-six engine produced 143 hp.
 This engine was also used in the Datsun 280Z and 280ZX.
 With this engine and a curb weight of 920 kg, the Dome Zero offered a power-to-weight ratio that matched contemporary Porsche models.
 The prototype also incorporated a ZF 5-speed transmission, independent double-wishbone suspension and four-wheel disk brakes, mounted inboard at the rear.
+The front brake calipers were sourced from a Subaru Leone, the steering column sourced from a Honda Accord and the interior door pulls from a Toyota Celica.

 The Dome Zero prototype was completed in time for the 48th Geneva Motor Show in 1978 where its design received attention from various investors and interested buyers.
 Despite this interest, the manufacturer was unable to achieve Japanese road certification for the prototype.
 This led to the creation of a second prototype road car for the international market, the Zero P2.
 It is not clear what the exact reasons were for Zero's failure to achieve Japanese homologation.
 However, homologation rules were very strict at that time in Japan, and Dome did not have the funds to sustain the long and costly homologation procedure that was routine for well-funded mainstream Japanese auto makers.

 The Zero's appearance at the Geneva Motor Show resulted in Dome signing several deals with toy manufacturers to license the car's appearance.
 The funding from these deals enabled Dome to expand their headquarters and continue to develop road and racing cars.